Explorer 50: Spacecraft

 Explorer 50 was a drum-shaped spacecraft, 135.6 cm across and 157.4 cm height, with propulsion Star-17A, instrumented for interplanetary medium and magnetotail studies of cosmic rays, energetic solar particles, plasma, and electric and magnetic fields.
 Its initial orbit was more elliptical than intended, with apogee and perigee distances of about 45.26 Earth radii and 22.11 Earth radii.
 Its orbital eccentricity decreased after launch.
 Its orbital inclination varied between 0 deg and about 55° with a periodicity of several years.
 The spacecraft spin axis was normal to the ecliptic plane, and the spin rate was 23 rpm.
-The data telemetry rate was 1600 bps.
+The data telemetry rate was 1600 bit/s.
 The spacecraft was in the solar wind for 7 to 8 days of every 11.99 days orbit.
 Telemetry coverage was 90% in the early years, but only 60-70% through most of the 1980s and early 1990s.
 Coverage returned to the 90% range in the mid to late 1990s.